EMMEI96/HFS-harmonic_file_synthesizer/README.md

 As for filters, peaking filter with boosted gain allows to underline certain harmonics of the chord or sound, creating a psychedelic effect.
 We recommend to wisely use the Master Volume Slider based on the type of filter applied and convolution dry/wet slider value.

+The autoconvolution sounds like a resonating box: the main harmonics of the file resonate with itself when played creating psychedelic distortion effects.
+Since the not detuned sample is played on G, the keys of G,C,D of every octave resonate.
+When the distortion is too much, waiting a little bit without playing makes it return to the normal effect.

+Using the convolution with a file and wisely playing with the dry/wet allows to create pads with a constant note or different sound features.

 ## 2.WaveSurfer

 <p align ="center" > <img width ="850" height ="150" src = "readme_images/waveform.png"> </p>